bonomani/devmon/docs/TEMPLATES.md

 ## The 'OID' concept

-More explaination of the 'OID' term as it is a key concept that should be well understood.

-SNMP standard and Devmon:
+OIDs, or Object Identifiers, are fundamental concepts in both SNMP and Devmon.

-- In SNMP, we have 'table' OIDs and 'scalar' OIDs
+In SNMP, we distinguish between `table` and `scalar` OIDs.
-- In Devmon, we have OIDs of type 'branch' and 'leaf'
+In Devmon, we classify OIDs as either `branch` or `leaf`.

-The relation between the both is:
+The relationship between them is:

-- A 'branch' OID is a snmp 'table'
+- A `branch` OID corresponds to an SNMP `table`
-- A 'leaf' OID can be:
+- A `leaf` OID can represent either:
-  - A snmp 'scalar' OID (end with 0)
+  - An SNMP 'scalar' OID (ending with 0)
-  - An instance of a snmp 'table' OID (do not end with 0, normally...)
+  - An instance of an SNMP 'table' OID (usually not ending with 0)

 How it works: